 With the assistance of Dr. Harken they formed an organization, wrote up a charter and planned their membership contacts with the aid of the hospital workers.
 They called themselves the Mended Hearts.
 They often spoke of how great it was to be alive and to help others.

-Recognized for its role in facilitating a positive patient-care experience, now aligned with the American College of Cardiology, Mended Hearts is celebrating 60 years of service.
+Recognized for its role in facilitating a positive patient-care experience, Mended Hearts is celebrating 60 years of service.
 View the Mended Hearts 60-Year History PowerPoint and Timeline Highlights, prepared for the 60th anniversary convention, May 2012.
 We have over 300 local chapters and satellites nationwide, and partners with 460 hospitals and rehabilitation clinics.
 Mended Hearts offers services to heart patients through visiting programs, support group meetings and educational forums.

 Our support groups help people understand that there can be a rich, rewarding life after heart disease diagnosis.
 Members listen, share their experiences and volunteer to talk to other heart patients about what they may face including lifestyle changes, depression, recovery, and treatment.

 Mended Hearts volunteers offer peer-to-peer support to patients, family members and caregivers via:

 - Hospital Visiting – In person visit from a Mended Hearts volunteer while you are recovering

 - Online Visiting – Email check in and provide materials electronically

 - Phone Visiting – Calling to provide a word of hope

 Our mission is to “inspire hope in heart disease patients and their families.”